 You actually won’t find mermaids mentioned anywhere in the Bible.
 These mythical creatures who have human upper bodies, and fish lower bodies, are in fact just myths and folklore.

 Table of Contents

 While there is no mention of mermaids in the Bible, we do see them in other sources.
 Some consider the image of the ancient Philistine god Dagon (half man/ half fish) that is mentioned in the Old Testament (1 Samuel 5:2) a resemblance to a modern merman.
 These believe that the word translated “Dagon” is linked to the Hebrew word dag, meaning “fish,” and that the god was shaped like a man above the waist, and like a fish below the waist.

-But in July 2012 the National Ocean Service (NOS) settled this question when it issued a statement that “no evidence of aquatic humanoids has ever been found.”
-This statement was in response to public inquiries following a pseudoscientific documentary on mermaids which was aired in May 2012 on the Animal Planet program.
-Many had mistaken the fictional film for a factual documentary.
+It wasn’t until July 2012 that the National Ocean Service (NOS) settled this question when it issued a statement that “no evidence of aquatic humanoids has ever been found.”
+They gave this statement in response to public inquiries following a pseudo scientific documentary on mermaids which was aired in May 2012 on the Animal Planet program.
+Many people actually mistook the fictional film as an actual documentary.